Platformus/Platformus-Docs/advanced/custom_endpoints.rst

     }

 As you can see, we used the `EndpointBase <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Routing/Endpoints/EndpointBase.cs#L12>`_ abstract class instead of implementing the ``IEndpoint`` interface from scratch.
-It provides useful methods to manipulate the parameters and URL arguments that come from the endpoint resolver (see below).
+It provides useful methods to manipulate the endpoint parameters and URL arguments that come from the endpoint resolver (see below).

 Please do not confuse the endpoint entity